Scholars Mentoring Company (“SMC”) registered at – The Office @ 12 Ribble Cresent, Billinge Lancashire, WN57QX

 - WHO IS RESPONSIBLE FOR YOUR PERSONAL DATA

 SMC is responsible for your personal data.
 Our registered address is The Office @ 12 Ribble Cresent, Billinge Lancashire, WN5 7QX.
 We are a registered Business Partnership of the same address.
 We are the data controller of the personal data which we collect from you, and so we are responsible for the ways your personal data are collected and the purposes for which your personal data are used.

 SMC takes all reasonable measures to protect your data and the operational systems they are held. for example;-

-- Electronic communications / information is held on `Password Protected` devices and only accessed in the first instance by Partners (currently 2, John Devers, Janice Adams) and Senior Management (currently 1, Andrew Clayton) of SMC.
+- Electronic communications / information is held on `Password Protected` devices and only accessed in the first instance by Partners (currently 2, John Devers, Janice Adams) of SMC.
 All electronic devices are held in a secure alarmed office environment, with key access only by the aforementioned Partners and Senior Management personnel.
 Only the aforementioned have access to the passwords, the alarm code, and the keys.
 SMC and the aforementioned take all reasonable steps, individually and collectively to protect your personal data.

 - Electronic communications / information are also stored in our electronic DROPBOX account, and the access is limited, with permitted access restricted to the aforementioned Partners and Senior Management.
 This access is also password protected and known only by the same three persons.